 Volunteering to Return

-Julius Wesley Becton, Jr., discusses his decision to volunteer to go back to active duty in the United States Army in 1948 after being in the Reserves at the end of World War II.
-He shares he enjoyed the Army, and after finding out he and his wife had a baby on they way, he decided the United States Army would be a good way to support his family.
-He elaborates on an opportunity to volunteer to compete with other Reserve officers to become a regular United States Army officer.
+Julius Wesley Becton, Jr. discusses his decision to return to active duty in the United States Army in 1948 after serving in the Reserves at the end of World War II.
+He did so because he learned that his wife was pregnant and he wanted to provide for his growing family.
+He elaborates on an opportunity to volunteer and compete with other Reserve officers to become a regular U. S. Army officer.

 The GI Bill and the 52/20 Program

 Lawrence Elwell discusses the GI Bill 52/20 Program.
 He explains that the program paid veterans twenty dollars per week if they attended college fifty-two weeks in a given year.
 He shares he used the program to attain a Bachelor's Degree, Master's Degree, and Ph.D. in Communications.